armatures/ghcjs-c3/README.md

 ## TODO

 - Type-safe interface
+- Use functions to build configuration instead of data constructors.
 - Support more chart options
 - Timeseries charts with `Day` values on x-axis
+- Support any numeric type as well as generic containers.

 ## Contributing